pablobernabeu/Data-is-present/README.md

 App providers have specific terms of use.
 To begin, [shinyapps.io](https://www.shinyapps.io/) has a free starter license with limited use, where free apps can handle a certain amount of data, and up to five apps may be created.
 Beyond that, RStudio offers a wide range of subscriptions starting at $9/month.

 Memory and traffic limits of the free shinyapps.io account can sometimes present problems when heavy data data sets are used, or there are many visits to the app.
 The memory overload issue is often flagged as `Shiny cannot use on-disk bookmarking`, whereas excessive traffic may see the app not loading.
-Fortunately, usage limits need not always require a paid subscription or a [custom server](https://www.r-bloggers.com/alternative-approaches-to-scaling-shiny-with-rstudio-shiny-server-shinyproxy-or-custom-architecture/).
-Some tips to avoid that are:
+Fortunately, usage limits need not always require a paid subscription or a [custom server](https://www.r-bloggers.com/alternative-approaches-to-scaling-shiny-with-rstudio-shiny-server-shinyproxy-or-custom-architecture/), thanks to the following workarounds:

 - Develop app locally as far as possible, and only deploy to shinyapps.io only at the last stage;
 - Prune data set, leaving only the necessary data;